Monthly Market Report

 - U.S. Census Bureau — Housing Starts

-Data retrieved on: March 23, 2026 at 05:23 PM
+Data retrieved on: May 8, 2026 at 10:39 PM

 This report is for informational purposes only and does not constitute financial advice.
 Data is sourced from official public sources and updated automatically.
 Dates next to each indicator reflect the latest available observation from each source.
 Past returns do not guarantee future results.